adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-29-power-bi-and dax.md

 {:toc}

 ## Introduction
-After completing my initial analysis using [Python](https://www.python.org/) and [Pandas](https://pandas.pydata.org/), I went on to explore other toold used for Data Analytics.
+After completing my initial analysis using [Python](https://www.python.org/) and [Pandas](https://pandas.pydata.org/), I went on to explore other tools used for Data Analytics.

 I found a lot of businesses use [Microsoft Power BI](https://app.powerbi.com/) for their business intelligence and thought I would investigate this further.
 Upon initial inspection, I found that some of the syntax for creating queries on the data is also used in Microsoft Excel 2016 onwards.
 Already having used Excel quite extensively in previous roles, I decided to learn other techniques for data analytics and business intelligence using Power BI.